Australasian Wireless: Telefunken

-Marconi litigation

 Wireless Coastal stations

-In 1910, AWL established a medium power Telefunken system at the Hotel Australia as an experimental station and was later granted a commercial licence to exchange messages with coastal shipping at a rate of charge agreed with the Postmaster-General's Department.
+In 1910, AWL established a medium power Telefunken system at the Australia Hotel as an experimental station and was later granted a commercial licence to exchange messages with coastal shipping at a rate of charge agreed with the Postmaster-General's Department (PMG).

-Hotel Australia
+Australia Hotel

-The Australasian Wireless Co. had established a low power experimental station at Hotel Australia, Castlereagh St, Sydney.
-Hotel Australia was at the time, Australia's most luxurious hotel and the destination of choice for the wealthy and famous.
+The Australasian Wireless Co. had established a low power experimental station at the Australia Hotel, Castlereagh Street, Sydney.
+The Australia Hotel was at the time, Australia's most luxurious hotel and the destination of choice for the wealthy and famous.
 The hotel was the venue for the first meeting for the establishment of the Wireless Institute of Australia in March 1910.
 This station itself, was useful to the company, primarily for testing equipment at its main station at Underwood St, Sydney (the head office for the Bulletin, part owner of the company).
 It is first reported in the press in November 1910, but this appears to be a major upgrade rather than initial usage.
-Medium power equipment was transferred at this time from Underwood Street and a large antenna installed on the rooftop of the hotel, at its highest 80ft. above the roof (170 ft.
+Medium power equipment was transferred at this time from Underwood Street and a large antenna installed on the rooftop of the hotel, at its highest 80 ft. above the roof (170 ft.
 AGL).
 The wireless apparatus was installed in a room immediately below the roof.
 The apparatus was of the Telefunken system, the company having the rights to that system in Australia.
 The PMG allocated the callsign AAA.
 Despite its brief existence, the station made its mark in history.
-On 5 December 1910, a journalist of the Sydney Sun conducted an "interview" with world champion sculler Dick Arnst, by means of the Hotel Australia station and the fitted-for-wireless RMS Ulimaroa.
+On 5 December 1910, a journalist of the Sydney Sun conducted an "interview" with world champion sculler Dick Arnst, by means of the Australia Hotel station and the fitted-for-wireless RMS Ulimaroa.
 This was claimed as an Australian first.
 In a sideline story, the journalist provides an eloquent description of the wireless room.
-In another triumph, the Hotel Australia station played a major part in establishing that the training ship Mersey was fine when fears were held for her safety at sea.
+In another triumph, the Australia Hotel station played a major part in establishing that the training ship Mersey was fine when fears were held for her safety at sea.

-Due to delays in the establishment of the high power Pennant Hills coastal station, Australasian Wireless Co. (the contractors for the construction of the Pennant Hills station), sought and received a commercial licence to establish at their own cost a temporary facility at Hotel Australia.
+Due to delays in the establishment of the high power Pennant Hills coastal station, Australasian Wireless Co. (the contractors for the construction of the Pennant Hills station), sought and received a commercial licence to establish at their own cost a temporary facility at the Australia Hotel.
 This new licence was given effect without material change to the technical equipment already installed there.
 But now the company could advertise its formal approval to solicit communications with nearby merchant shipping, and to charge for the service.
 The station formally commenced service on 3 June 1911.
 The service appears to have been an immediate commercial success and daily advertisements offering communication appeared in the local newspapers, together with a list of ships expected to be within wireless range on the day.
 It is telling that the Postmaster-General's Department intervened with the Australasian Wireless Co. to increase the rates for transmission of messages.
 This was to ensure parity with future charges for the Pennant Hills station.